 Prerequisite: None; Co-requisite: BIO226.
-This course will enable the student to practice safety in the laboratory, including the secure use and handling of biological and chemical materials in a laboratory setting.
-Topics covered will include safety procedures in Biosafety Level 2 and 3 labs, safety with infectious disease, food security issues, safe handling of hazardous biological and chemical materials and safe practices with small animals in laboratory settings.
+This course will enable the student to understand safety in the laboratory, including the secure use and handling of biological and chemical materials.
+Topics covered will include safety procedures in Biosafety Level 2 and 3 labs, safety with infectious disease, safe handling of hazardous biological and chemical materials, discussion of safe handling of radiological materials and safe practices with small and large animals in laboratory settings.